Overview and Policy

 Minimum Contribution?
 Imputed Contribution Imputed Contribution Amount Per Week Not Worked Entering Student YES. $2500*

 *can be higher based on income

 No Not applicable Transfer Students No YES $312.50 per week Rising 2Ls No YES $800 per week Rising 3Ls No YES

 $1600 per week

 Summer Living Allowance

-After analyzing actual summer expenses reported by students in the fall of the past academic year, the base summer living allowance (SLA) has been set at $8,200 by the Financial Aid Committee.
+After analyzing actual summer expenses reported by students in the fall of the past academic year, the base summer living allowance (SLA) has been set at $8,200 by the Student Financial Services Committee.
 Please note that $8,200 is the base allowance for every student regardless of income level.
 For students working at firms or in higher paying positions, the SLA effectively increases with income.
 The examples below assume the following: a single person working in the Commonwealth of Massachusetts and a standard federal deduction of $12,000.
 For the sake of clarity, the figures are rounded.

 Summer Car Rental Allowance

 An additional allowance may be approved by the Financial Aid Committee for individual students with documented summer car rental expenses under the following conditions: